 - After removing the bread, don’t forget to remove the mixing paddle if it is stuck in the bread.
 Use oven mitts as the mixing paddle will be very hot coming out of the bread machine.
 Or wait until the bread is completely cooled and then remove the mixing paddle.

 - Please read the tips section below for extra information on how to make this recipe successfully & to avoid common bread machine problems.
+You also can watch my recipe video to “see” how to perform each recipe step.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
 Jump to comment section

-Tips – Bread Machine Cranberry Nut Bread
+1.5 lb Setting Version – Bread Machine Cranberry Walnut Bread

 - The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

 - This recipe is part of Bread Dad’s series on easy Bread Machine Recipes (such as buttery white bread, French bread and cinnamon raisin bread).